-|Prefer||Indian Companies prefer CA’s as they are aware of Indian Laws and related terms.||Multinational companies who are handling the work of overseas clients or companies outside India prefer ACCA.|
+|Preference||Indian Companies prefer CA’s as they are aware of Indian Laws and related terms.||MNCs handling the work of overseas clients or companies outside India prefer ACCA.|

 |Demand||Rapidly Increasing with the implementation of new laws in the country.||The scope is limited but expected to grow in the future.|

 Chartered Accountants undoubtedly hold a very respected and responsible position in society.
 They are the only authorized professionals who can audit the Financial Statements of an organization in India.
 The CA course has been organized by ICAI (Institute of Chartered Accountants of India) which assures them a rewarding future and infinite career opportunities.